asarazan/velodrome/README.md

 ```

 ### Install
-We have started using [Jitpack](http://jitpack.io) for all of our open source libraries, so add the following to your app's build.gradle file:
+The Android team has started using [Jitpack](http://jitpack.io) for all of our open source libraries, so add the following to your app's build.gradle file:

 ```groovy
 repositories {